Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Introduction

 The problem of effective jointly numerical modeling (in accordance to the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) arises when solving the problem of numerical integration of Ito stochastic differential equations (SDEs) \cite{KlPl2}-\cite{KPS}.
 It is well known that this problem is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{rr}.
-The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(s),\ldots,\psi_k(s)\equiv \psi(s)$.
+The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(\tau),\ldots,\psi_k(\tau)\equiv \psi(\tau)$.
 This case allows the investigation with using the Ito formula \cite{KlPl2}-\cite{KPS}.
-Note that even for mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(s),\ldots,\psi_k(s)$ the mentioned difficulties persist, and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, can not be represented effectively in a finite form (for the mean-square approximation) using the system of standard Gaussian random variables.
+Note that even for the mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(\tau),\ldots,\psi_k(\tau)$ the mentioned difficulties persist, and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, cannot be represented effectively in a finite form (in accordance to the mean-square convergence criterion) using the system of standard Gaussian random variables.

-Note that for a number of special types of Ito SDEs the problem of approximation of iterated stochastic integrals may be simplified but can not be solved.
-The equations with additive vector noise, with scalar additive or non-additive noise, with commutative noise, with a small parameter is related to such types of equations \cite{KlPl2}-\cite{KPS}.
-For the mentioned types of equations, simplifications are connected with the fact that either some coefficient functions from stochastic analogues of Taylor formula identically equal to zero, or scalar and commutative noise has a strong effect, or due to presence of a small parameter we may neglect some members from the stochastic analogues of Taylor formula, which include difficult for approximation iterated stochastic integrals \cite{KlPl2}-\cite{Mi3}.
+Note that for a number of special types of Ito SDEs the problem of approximation of iterated stochastic integrals can be simplified but cannot be solved.
+The equations with additive vector noise, with additive scalar noise, with non-additive scalar noise, with a small parameter are related to such types of equations \cite{KlPl2}-\cite{KPS}.
+For the mentioned types of equations, simplifications are connected with the fact that some coefficient functions from stochastic analogues of the Taylor formula identically equal to zero or due to the presence of a small parameter we may neglect some members from stochastic analogues of the Taylor formula, which include difficult for approximation iterated stochastic integrals \cite{KlPl2}-\cite{Mi3}.

-There are several approaches to solution of the problem of jointly numerical modeling (in accordance to the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) \cite{KlPl2}-\cite{rr}.
+There are several approaches to solution of the problem of jointly numerical modeling (in accordance to the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) \cite{KlPl2}-\cite{new-2023a}.